-While Sintra is one of the most popular ones, it was definitely not my favourite.
+While Sintra is one of the most popular day trips from Lisbon, it was definitely not my favourite.
 I know many will disagree.

 I can completely understand the appeal of this charming town and its fairy tale castle.
 Still, I am always searching for a more authentic experience.
 I love history, old towns and cultural heritage a lot!
 Yet, it’s the everyday life of those little towns on the outskirts of big metropolises that fascinate me the most.

-There are so many articles written about Sintra that I decided to write about all those fantastic day trips from Lisbon that are not Sintra.
+There are so many articles written about Sintra that I decided to write about all those fantastic day trips from Lisbon that offer something a little bit differnt.

-The below list of best day trips from Lisbon consists of a few off the beaten path places as well as those more popular trips – yet every single one of those towns charmed me in its way and left a memory that will stay with me forever.
+The below list of best day trips from Lisbon consists of a few off-the-beaten-path places as well as those more popular trips – yet every single one of those towns charmed me in its own way and left a memory that will stay with me forever.